evanrupert/telebrew/README.md

 ### Shared state

-State can be shared between listeners by defining the @state attribute in your module then accessing the state variable in your listeners.
-Whatever is returned from the listeners when called will become the new state.  **Whatever is returned from the listener will become the new state**
+State can be shared between listeners by defining the @state attribute in your module then accessing the state variable in your listeners.  **Whatever is returned from the listener will become the new state**

 ```elixir
 defmodule YourModule do